 We can approach the throne of our King with confidence in His grace.
 He knows our weaknesses (Heb.
 4:15); He knows we will fail Him.
 But each time we approach His throne to confess our failings, to bring Him our burdens, and relinquish the past, we renew the relationship He died to ensure.
 Sin pains Him, but “there is rejoicing in the presence of the angels of God over one sinner who repents.”
 (Luke 15:10).

 We often think faith is a one-stop shop used for salvation, after which we pull ourselves up by the bootstraps and ‘go it alone’ – what some call ‘practical atheism’.
 But every day of our lives, every burden of our past, and every struggle of today is part of a series of faith decisions: conscious choices to believe God is present and powerful.
 We can choose to live faithless, Christian in name only; or we can accept grace, believe God, and truly walk by faith and not by sight.

-So don’t cringe from grace this Christmas.
+So don’t cringe from grace.
 Don’t cower from the love of God, refusing to open the gift He has given you.
 The central message of the gospel is the GOOD NEWS of grace to the undeserving, hope to the hopeless, and a future for those of every past.

 Join the Community!

 Get my FREE five-day email course on living as an overcomer!
 When you sign up, you'll also receive a free infographic: the Concise Guide to Biblical Sexuality!